Teaching is one of the most impactful and rewarding careers- allowing you to shape the futures of generations and society.

 Alternative teacher certification programs may offer online, evening, or weekend programs that allow you to transition to teaching while working full-time.

-You are then required to pass your state’s exams, primarily Praxis tests that teachers following the traditional route take for certification.
+You are then required to pass your state’s exams, primarily Praxis tests, that teachers who follow the traditional route take for certification.

 4. Apply for State Licensure for Teachers.

 To teach in public schools, you must apply for your teaching certificate from your state’s Department of Education.
-The requirements for licensure vary from state to state to look into your state’s specific rules.
+The requirements for licensure vary from state to state.

 If you are taking the fast-tracking route into teaching, you’ll be granted full certification upon completing your alternative program.
 The licensure allows you to teach immediately on completion under the supervision of an experienced teacher.